camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 {{< note title="Reading this Guide" class="info" >}}
 This guide uses a number of variables to denote common path names and constants:
-`$WILDFLY_HOME` points to the Wildfly application server main directory.
+`$WILDFLY_HOME` points to the JBoss EAP/Wildfly application server main directory.
 `$PLATFORM_VERSION` denotes the version of the Camunda Platform you want to install or already have installed, e.g. `7.0.0`.
 {{< /note >}}